Ferenc Talányi

 Ferenc Talányi (born Ferenc Temlin, Franc Talanyi, or Talanji) (23 May 1883 – 9 July 1959) was a Slovene writer, journalist, and painter from Prekmurje.

 Biography

 Ferenc Talányi was born in Brezovci, near Puconci in Slovenia as the son of Mihály Temlin and Katarina Frankó.
 Both his parents were Lutheran peasants.
 He studied the catering trade in Budapest, and later in Germany.
 In his youth Temlin changed his surname to Talányi.
 He worked as a restaurateur in the Slovene March (Prekmurje), in Ormož, and in Bad Radkersburg, while also working as editor of the almanac Dober pajdás kalendárium.

 In 1919, Talányi supported the Hungarian Soviet Republic, was a member of the communist party and supported the worker's movement in Prekmurje.
 After the downfall of the Hungarian Soviet Republic, he moved to the Štajerska region.
-He worked as an editor of several newspapers and distanced himself from policy of Magyarization; he even wrote Dober pajdás in Slovene.
+He worked as an editor of several newspapers and distanced himself from the Magyarization policy; he even wrote Dober pajdás in Slovene.